dithier/Lab3_efficient_sorting_template/README.md

   * Points will be lost if you forget!
 * Do not forget, once you have pushed your changes to your repo make sure that you **submit them to Gradescope before the assignment deadline!**

-## Discussion questions
-You can discuss the following questions with your lab partner about your partition print:

-1. why is the array or subarray printed in each line is the size that it is?

-2. which element was used as the pivot in each pass?, and therefore

-3. which elements have been swapped?

-Your answer should explain this for each recursive call, and explain what the values or p, q, and r are when the base cases are reached, as well as what the output of the code is when the base case is reached.